Introducing the "Top 8" allergens to infants

 And again, always follow your pediatrician’s recommendations and speak with your pediatrician if food allergies run in your family, as the recommendations may be different.
 And I always recommend families of babies that have a history of an allergic condition, including a food allergy, asthma, allergic rhinitis or eczema, speak with your pediatrician before offering any of these foods.

 Want to learn more about introducing solid food to your little one?
-Join me at the San Diego Breastfeeding Center for my next introduction to solids class on January 28th at 10:00-11:30am.
+Join me at the San Diego Breastfeeding Center for my next introduction to solids class.
+Learn more here.

 www.aapnews.org, Volume 34, Number 2